harmehar-kaur/Kape-Extension/README.md

    ```

 ## Usage
 The executable generated in the `dist/` directory can be used on victim systems to collect data.
+Transfer the executable into a USB or a share with the victim system owner(in case of remote acquisition) and follow the steps as followed for collecting the evidence as per the requirements.

 ### Running the Executable
 #### Using GUI